 Finally, a third theme allowed me to interrogate the relationship between art, research and the educational profession in my research, as explored by a/r/tography (Irwin, 2013).
-The a/r/tography is a fluid process of enquiry that moves in the liminal space between "a" (artist), "r" (researcher), and "t" (teacher) and is realised through a rigorous and continuous form of reflexivity and analysis (Springgay, et al., 2005).
-Particularly useful for me was the concept of becoming-a/r/tography (Irwin, 2013, p.
-200), "a dynamic process of knowing that is performed across three moments of becoming, one un/folding into the other, blurring the boundaries of each" (ibid.).
+The a/r/tography is a fluid process of enquiry that moves in the liminal space between "a" (artist), "r" (researcher), and "t" (teacher) and is realized through a rigorous and continuous form of reflexivity and analysis (Springgay, et al., 2005).
 "Arianna", from this perspective, can be seen as a fluid and becoming composition of three different parts that informed the whole process: scientific research, aesthetic sensibility and a pedagogical presence (Hills, 2006).